Bearer/bearer/docs/guides/configure-scan.md

 ### Skip rules for individual code blocks

-Bearer supports comment-based rule skipping using the `bearer:disable` comment.
+Bearer CLI supports comment-based rule skipping using the `bearer:disable` comment.
 To ignore a block of code, place the comment immediately before the block.

 In ruby: